harshG97/mental-health-prediction-catboost-optuna/README.md

 4. **Push to the branch** (`git push origin feature/AmazingFeature`)
 5. **Open a Pull Request**

-### Areas for Contribution
-- Alternative feature engineering approaches
-- Different model architectures (XGBoost, LightGBM, Neural Networks)
-- Improved hyperparameter search strategies
-- Better handling of the Name column mystery
-- Production deployment code
-- Unit tests and validation scripts

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Kaggle Community**: For the Playground Series competition and datasets
-- **CatBoost Team**: For an excellent gradient boosting library
-- **Optuna Developers**: For making hyperparameter optimization accessible
-- **Open Source Community**: For the amazing ML tools and libraries

-## Contact

-Have questions or suggestions?
-Feel free to:
-- Open an issue
-- Submit a pull request
-- Reach out via [your contact method]

 ## References